North Bergen, New Jersey: Media and culture

 North Bergen is located within the New York media market, with most of its daily papers available for sale or delivery.
-The Jersey Journal is a local daily paper based in Jersey City.
 Local weeklies include the free bilingual paper, Hudson Dispatch Weekly, (named for the former daily Hudson Dispatch), North Bergen Reporter (part of The Hudson Reporter group of local weeklies), and the Spanish language El Especialito.
 River View Observer is a monthly newspaper that covers the Hudson Waterfront market.
 Online news HudsonCountyView.com, HudsonTV.com, and the HudPost.com all cover local North Bergen news.
+The Jersey Journal was a local daily paper based in Jersey City that ceased publishing in February 2025.

 In the late 2000s, North Bergen, Weehawken, Union City, Guttenberg, and West New York came to be dubbed collectively as "NoHu", a North Hudson haven for local performing and fine artists, many of whom are immigrants from Latin America and other countries, in part due to lower housing costs compared to those in nearby art havens such as Hoboken, Jersey City and Manhattan.